tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/最佳实践/针对 CVM 的最佳实践_intl_en.md

 - **Blocking instance failures**: you can use [EIPs](https://intl.cloud.tencent.com/document/product/213/5733) for domain name mapping to ensure that the server can quickly redirect the service IP address to another CVM instance when it is unavailable, thereby shielding instance failures.

 ## Monitoring and Alarms
 - **Monitoring and event response**: periodically check monitoring data and set proper alarms.
-For more information, refer to the [Cloud Monitor Product Documentation](https://intl.cloud.tencent.com/document/product/248).
+For more information, refer to the [Tencent Cloud Observability Platform Product Documentation](https://intl.cloud.tencent.com/document/product/248).
 - **Handling request spikes**: with [Auto Scaling](https://intl.cloud.tencent.com/document/product/377), the stability of CVMs during peak hours can be guaranteed and unhealthy instances can be replaced automatically.